 Note: I update this list almost every month and sometimes more frequently than that to make sure you are aware of the current prices and performance of these cards.

-This card is very much power efficient and requires less than 80 watts to operate and therefore the one six pin power connector on it is enough for proper power supply.
-The card has a very good cooling heatsink that uses copper heat pipes with a black shroud that makes it look great aesthetically.
+This card is very much power efficient and requires less than 80 watts to operate and requires no external power connector which means you don’t have to invest a lot of money on your power supply.
+The card has a very good cooling heatsink that is made up of aluminium and the grey shroud over it fits in every type of theme build.